luanapp/ifood-fullstack-test/README.md

 - [x] Created a discovery service
 - [x] Created an API Gateway
 - [x] Use Feing to access user service data from order service
+- [ ] Add Circuit Breaker to the order details controller
 - [ ] Implement the controller logic to the order details endpoint
 - [ ] Add ControllerAdvice or Exception Manager to error flows
 - [ ] Implement the repository (is it possible?) to allow multiple fields